 (I still remember this – the history book that I used when I was young and in school.
+The content was more balanced then than now where it is structured to show one side of race and religion.
 Image source: Blues Riders)

-To tell you the truth, the subject of history have always fascinated me.
+To tell you the truth, the subject of history has always fascinated me.

-Then when I was in Law School, there was a bit touch of history when I did Jurisprudence and it was interesting.
+Then when I was in Law School, there was a bit of touch of history when I did Jurisprudence and it was interesting.
 Then the History and Discovery Channels came through Astro and that wiped out my whole understanding of what is history.
 I learned about the Romans better through the Discovery Channel than the time I read about them from the books.
-History is now comes in better visuals – almost CSI like investigative presentation and facts backed by evidence and more balanced insights.
-History is now backed by science, eye-witnesses and new evidences.

 “Secondary school history textbooks have been used to promote political interests.
 It should be a scholarly pursuit and not politically-motivated,” said Ranjit who showed theSun history textbooks with errors and exaggerated facts.